 Environmental Law and Policy Opportunity

-Vermont Law School (VLS), has been ranked number one in the nation for environmental law by US News and World Report.
-Sage students with an interest in environmental law and activism, as well as other areas of law, now have special benefits when applying there to pursue a law and/or master degree.
+Sage students with an interest in environmental law and activism, as well as other areas of law, have special benefits when applying to Vermont Law School for a juris doctorate or master’s degree.

-There is an active Pre-Law Club on campus where students sharing common goals and aspirations come together.
-Some past activities of the club include trips to Law School Admissions Council Law School Forums in Boston and New York City, visits to Washington, D.C. and on-campus speakers from Law School Admissions Test preparation centers, alumnae in law school and in practice, and much more.
-Community service, movie nights and fund raising events are also part of our regular roster of activities.
+Pre-Law Club activities include trips to Law School Admissions Council Law School Forums in Boston and New York City, visits to Washington, D.C., community service and events with speakers from Law School Admissions Test preparation centers, attorneys and more.